About FSC

 FSC provides graduatelevel clinical mental health internship positions for the academic year.
 The positions are open to students in their second year of graduate education in counseling, clinical mental health counseling, or related field who are enrolled in practicum/internship the following fall.
 Please submit a resume or CV, a list of all completed graduate courses, and a letter of interest to info@familyservicecenter.com

-FSC is still accepting applications for the 2024/25 academic year.
+FSC is no longer accepting applications for the 2024/25 academic year.
+Check back for 2025/26 application information.
 Submit inquiries to info@familyservicecenter.com.

 young people gathering